Topological consequences of null-geodesic refocusing and applications to $Z^x$ manifolds: The Analytic Case

 which is analytic since the maps $\exp_p$, $H$, and $f$ are analytic.
 Note that for $v \in V$ we must have $\psi(v)=q$, so $\psi$ is constant on $V$.
 Since $L$ is topologically a sphere of dimension $n-2 \geq 1$, $L$ is connected.
 Since $\psi$ is analytic on all of $L$ and constant on the non-empty open set $V$, $\psi$ is constant on all of $L$. \end{proof}

 \begin{rem} Note that we did not need to assume that $(X,g)$ is observer-refocusing with respect to an analytic timelike curve $\gamma$.
 We only need analyticity of the metric $g$. \end{rem}

 \begin{cor} Let $(M,h)$ be a $Z^{(x,y)}$ manifold of dimension at least $2$ with an analytic metric $h$.
-Then $(M,h)$ is a $Y^{(x,y)}_l$ manifold for some $l>0$. \end{cor} \begin{proof} This result follows from the proof of \theoref{thm:AnalyticMetricImpliesObserverRefocusingIsStronglyRefocusing} by considering the associated spacetime $(X,g)$ to the Riemannian manifold $(M,h)$, which will be analytic since $(M,h)$ was analytic, defining $p=(x,0)$, and the standard observer $\gamma(t)=(y,t)$. \end{proof} In particular, any $Z^x$ manifold with analytic metric is a $Y^x_l$ manifold for some $l>0$ (the $1$-dimensional case is trivially true even without analyticity).
-Since \corrref{cor:AnalyticMetricImpliesZxManifoldsAreYxl} might be of independent interest, a self-contained proof of this result, avoiding Lorentzian geometry entirely, is supplied in the appendix.
+Then $(M,h)$ is a $Y^{(x,y)}_l$ manifold for some $l>0$. \end{cor} \begin{proof} This result follows from the proof of \theoref{thm:AnalyticMetricImpliesObserverRefocusingIsStronglyRefocusing} by considering the associated spacetime $(X,g)$ to the Riemannian manifold $(M,h)$, which will be analytic since $(M,h)$ was analytic, defining $p=(x,0)$, and the standard observer $\gamma(t)=(y,t)$. \end{proof}

+In particular, any $Z^x$ manifold with analytic metric is a $Y^x_l$ manifold for some $l>0$ (the $1$-dimensional case is trivially true even without analyticity).
+Since \corolref{cor:AnalyticMetricImpliesZxManifoldsAreYxl} might be of independent interest, a self-contained proof of this result, avoiding Lorentzian geometry entirely, is supplied in the appendix.